How TikTok creators are bringing their followers to Substack

 2. Connect to Stripe

 Substack allows you to monetize your creative work.
-If you’re coming to the platform with an engaged audience, turn on paid subscriptions.
-You can decide on a post-by-post basis what to keep free and what to put behind a paywall.
+You can decide both on a post-by-post basis and within individual posts exactly what to keep free and what to put behind a paywall.

 3. Post

-Substack supports live video and written posts in the app.
-If you’d like to share long-form video or audio posts, you can do so via the web.
+Substack supports all kinds of posts, including live video, written posts, and long-form video and audio.
 Your first post can be simple: a short explanation of what’s coming soon or an example of the content you plan to post going forward, like a recipe, a review, or an episode of your video series.
 Be sure to include a subscribe button early in the post.

-Nara Smith of Paper Pantry introduces herself and then gets behind the scenes using a flexible paywall:
+Nara Smith of Paper Pantry introduced herself and gets behind the scenes using a flexible paywall:

-Live video allows creators to broadcast in real time to free subscribers, paid subscribers, or the wider Substack network directly from the app.
-For example, @HRH and @Leo Skepi regularly go live on Substack to share exclusive insights with their paid audiences, offering them a direct and unique experience they won’t find anywhere else.
+Live video allows creators to broadcast in real time to free subscribers, paid subscribers, or the wider Substack network.
+For example, HRH and Leo Skepi go live on Substack to share exclusive insights with their paid audiences, offering them a direct and unique experience they won’t find anywhere else.

 4. Tell your TikTok followers